QubesOS/qubes-doc/developer/general/doc-guidelines.md

    If your contribution would take a lot of time, please [file an issue](/doc/reporting-bugs/) for it first so that we can make sure we're on the same page before significant works begins.
 * Alternatively, you may already have written content that doesn't conform to these guidelines, but you'd be willing to modify it so that it does.
    In this case, you can still submit it by following the instructions below.
-   Just make a note in your pull request that you're aware of the changes that need to be made and that you're just asking for the content to be reviewed before you spend time making those changes.
+   Just make a note in your pull request (PR) that you're aware of the changes that need to be made and that you're just asking for the content to be reviewed before you spend time making those changes.

 As mentioned above, we keep all the documentation in a dedicated [Git repository](https://github.com/QubesOS/qubes-doc) hosted on [GitHub](https://github.com/).
 Thanks to GitHub's interface, you can edit the documentation even if you don't know Git at all!